go-bindata/go-bindata/README.md

 prevents the two previously mentioned issues, but will employ at least one extra memcopy and thus increase memory requirements.

-For instance, consider the following two examples...
+For instance, consider the following two examples:

 This would be the default mode, using an extra memcopy but gives a safe implementation without dependencies on `reflect` and `unsafe`: